tallbl0nde/AutoDash/README.md

 ## Compiling

 Run `./AutoDash.sh compile`.
-Currently AutoDash depends on the OpenAuto module, so ensure the repository is cloned with `git clone --recursive https://github.com/tallbl0nde/AutoDash.git`.
+If you want all the modules, clone with `git clone --recursive https://github.com/tallbl0nde/AutoDash.git`.

 ## Running